SANAA05/final-year-project/README.md

 ##  📌  What This Project Does

-Turns your computer's camera into a sign language translator
+-Turns your computer's camera into a sign language translator

-Recognizes ASL (American Sign Language) alphabets and common gestures
+-Recognizes ASL (American Sign Language) alphabets and common gestures

-Shows the translated words on screen instantly
+-Shows the translated words on screen instantly

 ##  💻How It Works (Simplified)
-Your webcam records your hand movements
+-Your webcam records your hand movements

-The program identifies which sign you're making
+-The program identifies which sign you're making

-It matches the sign to letters/words in its database
+-It matches the sign to letters/words in its database

-The translation appears on your screen
+-The translation appears on your screen

 # 🛠️ What You'll Need to Run It
-Any laptop/computer with a webcam
+-Any laptop/computer with a webcam

-Basic Python knowledge (but ready-to-use code is provided)
+-Basic Python knowledge (but ready-to-use code is provided)

-About 15 minutes to set up
+-About 15 minutes to set up

 # 🚀 Quick Setup Guide
 Step 1: Get the Files